Post

 In the field of clinical genomics, accurately predicting whether a specific genetic variant is pathogenic (disease-causing) or benign is a critical challenge.
 Recently, I worked on a project to develop a deep learning model that classifies protein variants as either Gain-of-Function (GOF) or Loss-of-Function (LOF) using ESM2 (Evolutionary Scale Modeling), a state-of-the-art protein language model.

-Challenge 1: Metric Selection for Clinical Use
+Challenge 1 (Task A): Metric Selection for Clinical Use

 Before diving into the model, I had to evaluate existing pathogenicity predictors.
 The dataset contains 107 patients, each with multiple variants where only a few are pathogenic (LABEL=1).